09 May 2024

 As a global leader in IT, IBM uses data visualization to empower business leaders across different industries.
 As a powerful means to showcase, discover, and understand information, data visualization is a powerful tool for revealing the insights within the numbers.
-With a deeper understanding of information technology and a commitment to clarity, IBM has a variety of tricks up its sleeve to transform complex data sets into engaging, actionable insights.
+With a deeper understanding of information technology and a commitment to clarity, they have a variety of tricks up their sleeves to transform complex data sets into engaging, actionable insights.

 Criteria for an IBM data visualization

 When creating memorable and impactful visualizations, IBM prioritizes clarity, intention, and context.
 The aim isn’t only for informative graphics but also for understandable visuals that are emphasized through clean, intuitive design that ensures that data is easy to grasp.
-IBM relies on criteria built on specific pillars:
+The company relies on criteria built on specific pillars:

 Understandable